warmcat/libwebsockets/minimal-examples/ws-client/minimal-ws-client-ping/README.md

 --server|Use a specific server instead of libwebsockets.org, eg `--server localhost`.
 Implies LCCSCF_ALLOW_SELFSIGNED --port|Use a specific port instead of 443, eg `--port 7681` -z|Send zero-length pings for testing
+--protocol|Use a specific ws subprotocol rather than lws-mirror-protocol, eg, `--protocol myprotocol`

 ## usage